CAA381/hands-on/README.md

 The used landscape consists of the following systems:

 * **Timesheet Application**\
-The Timesheet Application is the example app that we wil use throughout this hands-on session.
+The Timesheet Application is the example app that we will use throughout this hands-on session.
 Each participant will deploy and operate an own instance of this app on SAP Cloud Platform.
-The application illustrates a typical SAP Cloud Platform scenario: It realizes a custom business process for creating and approving timesheet entries.
+The application illustrates a typical SAP Cloud Platform scenario: It implements a custom business process for creating and approving timesheet entries.
 Technically, it is based on the [SAP Cloud Application Programming Model](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/00823f91779d4d42aa29a498e0535cdf.html) and the [SAP Cloud SDK](https://developers.sap.com/topics/cloud-sdk.html) which is used to integrate with SAP S/4HANA and SAP SuccessFactors.
 <br><img src="images/a/timesheet-app.png" width="60%" />

 * **IntelliJ IDEA**\